mmelendez3/ecommerce-back-end/README.md

 - [Questions](#questions)

 ## Description
-This is a command-line application built to help manage a company's employee database, using Node.js, Inquirer, and My SQL.
+This project comprises of back-end code for an e-commerce website that configures a working Express.js API into Sequelize to interact with a MySQL database.

 ## User Story
 ```